The Leadership Team

 Alan leads the organisational development of the KCG Consortium, with overall responsibility for business development and strategy, operations and administration, and financial management.
 He ensures that the internal audit methodology meets both HEFCE and KCG Consortium member requirements, and that there are effective quality processes and staff training and development arrangements.

-In addition to his strategic and operational role as Managing Director of KCG, Alan acts as Head of Internal Audit for Kingston University, University of Bedfordshire, the National Film and Television School, Bournemouth University, and Bucks New University.
+In addition to his strategic and operational role as Managing Director of KCG, Alan acts as Head of Internal Audit for Kingston University, University of Bedfordshire, the National Film and Television School, and Bucks New University.

 Alan is a Governor and Trustee, and Chair of the Finance Committee, of Abbot’s Hill School, an independent girls school in Hemel Hempstead, Hertfordshire.